inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 The blocks and their code are displayed in the center fo the page.
 From here, you can edit and run each block individually.
 You can also run all blocks together by going to the last block in the pipeline and clicking `Execute with all upstream blocks`
 <br>
 <br>
 The Pipeline Tree is displayed in the section on the right.
 Connections between the blocks can be added and deleted directly in the tree.
-When 2 blocks are connected in the pipeline, it means that dataframes that are returned are going to be passed between the two blocks.
-The prior ones output will be the input of the later.
+When 2 blocks are connected in the pipeline, it means that the output dataframe of the first will be passed as input to the next.
 <br>
 <br>
 #### EXAMPLE_PIPELINE
-The pipeline loads the Titanic data set, performs a transformation, and then writes to a local dataframe.
+The example_pipeline loads the Titanic data set, performs a transformation, and then writes to a local dataframe.

 <table>
     <td>The pipeline is composed of the following blocks:<br><br>